KyLeggiero/libgit2.swift/README.md

 Swift supports methods and initializers on types, so this package does too.

+### Documentation

+If documentation is missing, that's because libgit2 didn't have any.
+Fuckers.

+We tried to fill in the blanks where We could.

 ### Exclusions

 Rote platform/runtime things which C needs (like `str.h`) were skipped because Swift already has a very good way to handle everything those handle (like `String`).